Effect of Local Topological Changes on Resistance in Spatially-Embedded Disordered Networks: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper, we showed how the location and directionality of a topological change in a network influences the change in the network's effective and total resistances, $\Reff$ and $\Rtot$, respectively.
-Seeking to understand sharp changes in $\Reff$ observed in Ref. \cite{obrero_electrical_2025} as the point cloud underlying the Delaunay triangulation-based network evolved smoothly under Lloyd's algorithm, we focused on Delaunay triangulation networks and the Delaunay flip topological change.
+In this paper, we showed how the location and directionality of a topological change in a network influence the change in the network's effective and total resistances, $\Reff$ and $\Rtot$, respectively.
+We focused on Delaunay triangulation networks and the Delaunay flip topological change.
 The Delaunay flip is an abrupt swapping of which diagonal in a convex quadrilateral structure in the network is connected by an edge.
-For the effective resistance measured diagonally across the network as in Ref. \cite{obrero_electrical_2025}, the addition of edges or Delaunay flips near the source and sink nodes had the largest effect.
-For $\Rtot$, edges near and parallel to the boundary when flipped had the largest effect.
+While this choice was motivated by the desire to understand sharp changes in $\Reff$ observed in Ref.~\cite{obrero_electrical_2025} as the point cloud underlying the Delaunay triangulation-based network evolved under Lloyd's algorithm, isolated edge removals and edge additions apply more broadly to any network regardless of how the network was created and whether or not it is spatially embedded.
+We demonstrated this with two cases, one in which the source node was moved away from the boundary, and one in which the underlying point cloud used to generate the Delaunay triangulation was formed by uniformly randomly perturbing the points of a hexagonal lattice.
+Our analytical treatment of approximating sequential edge removal and edge addition as two independent rank-one changes to the weighted combinatorial graph Laplacian and computing its inverse using the Sherman--Morrison formula \cite{sherman_adjustment_1950} is also broadly applicable as no assumption on the network structure itself was necessary.

-We further explained the locational-dependence of Delaunay flips on $\Reff$ by analytically approximating the flip as two independent rank-one changes to the weighted combinatorial graph Laplacian and computing its inverse using the Sherman--Morrison formula \cite{sherman_adjustment_1950}.
-This revealed the change in effective resistance is proportional to the voltage difference across the nodes of the added and removed edges, which in turn is largest for edges near the source and sink nodes.
-Moreover, to relate our mathematical network model to the heterogeneous network materials it emulates, we computed the change in tortuosity across quadrilaterals containing the source and sink nodes and compared that to the change in effective resistance.
+Through the edge flip test and analytical treatment, we showed that edges near the source and sink nodes for the effective resistance measured diagonally across the network, as in Ref.~\cite{obrero_electrical_2025}, had the largest effect; these edges had large voltage drops in either their original or flipped orientation.
+What was more surprising was how large this effect could be, either increasing or decreasing $\Reff$ up to 10\% in the case of $N=200$ node networks.
+This greatly overshadowed the effects of node movement that lengthened or shortened edges, or topological changes to any other edge outside the immediate neighborhood of either the source or sink node.
+To relate our mathematical network model to the heterogeneous network materials it emulates, we computed the change in tortuosity across quadrilaterals containing the source and sink nodes and compared that to the change in effective resistance.
 We found a strong positive correlation between the change in tortuosity and effective resistance, which is consistent with the expectation from the materials literature \cite{torquato_random_2002a}.